dev0null/data-structures-and-algorithms/lectures/Section 3 - Recursion/recursion.md

 ```

 **Recurrence Relation Derivation**:
-The total time $ T(n) $ is the sum of the non-recursive operations and the recursive call:
+The total time $T(n)$ is the sum of the non-recursive operations and the recursive call:
 $$
 T(n) = \underbrace{1 \ (\text{if-check}) + 1 \ (\text{printf})}_{\text{2 units}} + T(n-1)
 $$